 If you decide to collect spousal benefits and your spouse has not yet started collecting, your spouse’s benefits will no longer mature (i.e. increase).
 That means their monthly individual benefit amount will be set at the time you start collecting.

-If you’d like to estimate what type of social security benefit you could receive based on your retirement age, you can use our Social Security Calculator.
+If you’d like to estimate what type of social security benefit you could receive based on your retirement age, you can use our Social Security Optimizer.
 This will show you how much money you’ll have to live on at various retirement ages, which will help you make an informed decision on when to stop working.

 If you are divorced (for at least 2 years) from a partner that you were married to for over 10 years, you may be eligible to collect divorcee benefits.